|Acrolinx Core Platform||5.4, 5.5|

 When you run a batch check with Acrolinx, you can open the Content Analysis dashboard after the check.
 The dashboard opens in your browser.
 In the Content Analysis dashboard, you'll see the overall quality of the content that you've checked.
 It provides different charts and breakdowns of the statistics, to equip you with a powerful analysis tool.

-Note: Some filter options aren’t available in the Content Analysis dashboard.
+Note: Filter options aren’t available in the Content Analysis dashboard.
 In tables, you can sort by clicking on the header.

 |Average Acrolinx Score||Acrolinx Score, that is the average score of all included content.|